 - Open Publication Structure (OPS) – An EPUB 2.0 file uses XHTML 1.1 to construct the content of a publication.
-In essence this means that an EPUB file consists of one or more web pages.
+In essence, this means that an EPUB file consists of one or more web pages.
 Even though you could include the entire content of a book or newspaper in a single page, it is better that such a file doesn’t exceed 300K, both for performance and compatibility reasons.
-Just like with regular web pages, the styling and layout is defined using cascading style sheets (CSS).
+Just like with regular web pages, the styling and layout are defined using cascading style sheets (CSS).
 In EPUB files a subset (limited series of commands) of CSS2 needs to be used.
 Many of the new features of CSS3, such as rounded boxes or drop shadows, are not available yet.
-For backwards compatibility, a creator can also use DTBook instead of XHTML to encode the content.
+For backward compatibility, a creator can also use DTBook instead of XHTML to encode the content.

 - Open Packaging Format (OPF) – This part of the specs deals with structural information such as metadata (who is the author and the publisher, what is the title,..), the manifest (a list of all the files inside an epub file) and the table of contents.
 These data are all embedded using XML.